 Harmon said some programs provide opportunities to hunt seldom-traveled areas and the potential to harvest trophies of a lifetime.
 Some of these sites are protected lands set aside for wildlife conservation and recreational activities.
 Public lands owned by state agencies include parks, state forests and wildlife management areas; while federal lands could include military installations, national forests, national wildlife refuges, and Bureau of Land Management properties.

 Each WMA or wildlife refuge is managed differently.
 Some allow hunting year-round, some open occasionally in fall, and others open solely for special hunts.
 Agency staff at most locations help maintain roads, create food plots, conduct prescribed burns, and monitor the habitat to ensure its health and productivity.

 All that work benefits hunters, wildlife and the habitat.
 Limited hunter access and habitat-management plans ensure some wildlife species like bison or bighorn sheep flourish without disturbance or overhunting.
 More often, though, a special hunt ensures species like elk or white-tailed deer are kept in check so they don’t overbrowse the habitat.

 Either way, the odds of success for those chosen to hunt these lands often increases because wildlife is abundant.
 Plus, with hunter numbers closely controlled, the animals often reach maturity and grow large bodies, horns or antlers.

 The application process for special hunts usually occurs months in advance.
-For example, the FFWCC begins taking applications May 15 for special-opportunity fall hunts.
+For example, the FFWCC begins taking applications early to mid-spring for special-opportunity fall hunts.
 Likewise, the TWRA begins taking applications in June for Tennessee’s elk and big-game quota hunts.